 - Vegan Panna Cotta (a wonderful dessert option!)

-Or for another low carb lasagna, try this Zucchini Lasagna!
+For another low carb lasagna, try this Zucchini Lasagna!
+Or for another fun eggplant recipe try Eggplant Meatballs!

 - 3 medium eggplants